Blekinge: History

 Evidence of human habitation in western Blekinge dates circa 9700 BC in the Vesan area.
 At this time, Vesan was a small island surrounded by open grassland.
 A later settlement in the nearby Ljungaviken is dated to 6500 BC and contains the remains of at least 50 wooden houses and a buried dog.

-In 2021 a survey and sampling of remnants of a pile barrier in the bay of Lyckeby (beyond Karlskrone in the Blekinge archipelago) established that the wood used was felled in 1113-14.
+In 2021 a survey and sampling of remnants of a pile barrier in the bay of Lyckeby (beyond Karlskrona in the Blekinge archipelago) established that the wood used was felled in 1113-14.
 The barrier was 5 metres wide, at points raised 60 cm above the seabed.

 Blekinge was a part of Sweden until the early 13th century when it became part of Denmark (the Danish Census Book contains the first secure written evidence of Danish control).
 It then remained a Danish province until 1658, and together with the provinces of Skåne and Halland, it made up Skåneland, the eastern part of the Danish kingdom where Scanian Law (Skånske Lov) prevailed.
 As a border province, Blekinge was often raided and looted by Swedish troops during Danish–Swedish wars.
 In 1658, it was ceded to Sweden according to the Treaty of Roskilde and has remained Swedish ever since.

 During the Danish era, the port town of Sölvesborg was the seat of the administration in the western part of the province and Kristianopel in the eastern part.
 Notable fortifications during this period included sites at Elleholm, Sölvesborg, Lyckeby and Avaskär.
 Towns in Blekinge with city privileges were: Ronneby (1387), Sölvesborg (1445), Elleholm and Kristianopel.
 After the Swedish takeover two new towns, Karlshamn (chartered in 1664) and Karlskrona (1680), were built, and the populations of Ronneby and Kristianopel were forcibly relocated to them.
 Karlskrona has for more than 300 years been the principal naval base in Sweden.